flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 When a game strived for a more realistic scenery than the GPU could provide in real time, one available option was to stack two triangles and use the Motion Decoder to stream **pre-rendered cinematics** onto them.
 FMV sequences required lots of storage space, but luckily, the CD-ROM was well-prepared for this.

 Some titles relied on this technique to compose backgrounds and, honestly, it looked quite convincing on a CRT television.
-Of course, modern emulators with upscaling capabilities will tell on very quickly.
+Of course, modern emulators with upscaling capabilities will give it away very quickly.

 ### Video out {.tabs-close}